-- At least one of the grandchild's biological parents is on the policy or part of the new business application, and we also receive a birth certificate, containing both parents' details, to give proof of the relationship and - The biological parent is eligible according to the Scheme's child or adult dependant eligibility criteria or - The grandparents have proof of legal adoption, legal guardianship or the foster-care arrangement for the grandchild.
-In this case, we need legal documents confirming the adoption, guardianship or foster-care arrangement.
+- At least one of the grandchild's biological parents is on the policy or part of the new business application.
+You must send us the child's birth certificate, showing both parents' details, as proof of the relationship. - The biological parent is eligible according to the Scheme's child or adult dependant eligibility criteria. - The grandparents have proof of legal adoption, legal guardianship or a foster care arrangement for the grandchild.
+In this case, we need legal documents confirming the adoption, guardianship or foster care arrangement.